 Within the scope of our whole-company improvement system, K+N Excellence, processes are regularly questioned and constantly optimised by employees at the relevant point.
-One starting point for process improvement is the seven wastes of the classic lean manufacturing philosophy, which include waiting, overproduction, defects and transport.
+The starting point for process improvement is, among other things, the elimination of the causes of the seven types of waste from the classic lean apprenticeship, which include waiting times, overproduction, rejects or unnecessary transportation.
 This applies not just to traditional individual workstations, but also to complex production lines.

 We create working environments and one aspect of our corporate policy is to create a workplace setting for our own employees that goes above and beyond legal requirements.
 The focus here is on workplace safety and employee development.